Light, Long-Lived $B-L$ Gauge and Higgs Bosons at the DUNE Near Detector: Additional Subdominant Contributions to the Gauge Boson Flux

 \section{Additional Subdominant Contributions to the Gauge Boson Flux}

-For completeness, we list here additional possible production channels of $Z'$ in the $U(1)_{B-L}$ model at DUNE, although they are small with respect to the dominant channels in Section~\ref{subsubsec:ZPrimeProduction}. \begin{itemize} \item Two-body neutral meson $K_L \to \gamma Z$, with the BRs~\cite{Batell:2009di}
+For completeness, we list here possible additional production channels of $Z'$ in the $U(1)_{B-L}$ model at DUNE, although they are small with respect to the dominant channels in Section~\ref{subsubsec:ZPrimeProduction}. \begin{itemize} \item Two-body neutral meson decay $K_L \to \gamma Z$, with the BRs~\cite{Batell:2009di}

 which is highly suppressed by the small SM $ {\rm BR} (K_L \to \gamma\gamma) = 5.47 \times 10^{-4}$~\cite{Zyla:2020zbs}.